Kaszanas/pysc2_evolved/README.md

   </a>
 </div>

+# Fork Notice

+This project is a fork of the original [PySC2](https://github.com/deepmind/pysc2).
+Community fork of the original PySC2 project, which seems to be no longer actively maintained.
+The goal of this project is to modernize PySC2 as PySC2_Evolved and to add new features and improvements over the original project.
+Please note that the changes may be heavily opinionated, but nonetheless, the aim is to support the original interfaces as closely as possible.

 # PySC2_Evolved - StarCraft II Learning Environment

 Originally created as [PySC2](https://github.com/deepmind/pysc2) by [DeepMind](http://deepmind.com) as a Python component of the StarCraft II Learning Environment (SC2LE).
-This is a community fork of the original PySC2 project, which seems to be no longer maintained.
-The goal of this project is to modernize PySC2 as PySC2_Evolved and to add new features and improvements to the original project.

 It exposes [Blizzard Entertainment](http://blizzard.com)'s [StarCraft II Machine Learning API](https://github.com/Blizzard/s2client-proto) as a Python RL Environment.